chandanasandra/Password-Generator/README.md

 # Password-Generator
 Password generator project using React.
-Implemented to learn the fundamentals of hook, useState, useEffect, useRef and useCallback.
+Implemented to learn the fundamentals of hooks, useState, useEffect, useRef and useCallback.